sam-ludlow/mame-ao/README.md

 Sometimes a regression in MAME will break a machine in the current version, so if a machine doesn't work after updating MAME you can run a previous version.

 ## Import
-MAME-AO is all about downloading not bothering the user with details.

 If you have downloaded files elsewhere you can feed them into MAME-AO with the import function.
 MAME-AO will still place them as normal.

-This might make sense for large files, or for files not available on archive.org.
-You can download them on the side using whatever method you prefer.

 Use the following command to perform an import